mangdangroboticsclub/mini_pupper_web_controller/README.md

 - sudo reboot

 ## Run
-Point a web browser to http://x.x.x.x:8080 where x.x.x.x is the IP address of your minipupper
+Point a web browser to http://x.x.x.x:8080 where x.x.x.x is the IP address of your mini_pupper